 Intruders of Cloud ERP Systems

-If the idea of data “floating around in cyberspace” was enough to disturb you, then the recent fear of the devastating malware, crypto-locker program is especially devastating for those that operate in a cloud environment.
-Crypto-locker is notorious not only for its ability to quickly encrypt a user’s data files, but also because it of its propensity to gain access to additional files within your network, infecting cloud storage.
+If the idea of data “floating around in cyberspace” was enough to disturb you, then the recent fear of the devastating malware, crypto-locker program, is especially devastating for those that operate in a cloud environment.
+Crypto-locker is notorious not only for its ability to quickly encrypt a user’s data files, but also because of its propensity to gain access to additional files within your network, infecting cloud storage.

-Encryption and the possibility of losing data puts all of your business at risk.
+Encryption and the possibility of losing data puts all of your business processes at risk.
 According to news sources, the crypto-locker required a “$500 dollar ransom for the decryption key.”
-Some sources claim that even after paying the ransom, their files were still not decrypted.
+Some victims claim that even after paying the ransom, their files were still not decrypted.
 More importantly, the fact that a malware program can obtain access to your enterprise accounting software via the cloud questions the safety and confidentiality of that data.

 On-Premise ERP: 1 Cloud ERP Systems: 0

 What makes me laugh about cloud ERP systems is not only the lack of control, but the lack of control to a point where even simple software updates require requests to the cloud provider.
 A simple case is when you need to install a software package that requires access to services.
 Even if the software package is complementary software to your core system, your ERP cloud provider may restrict you from installing the software.